 FoMC welcomes new members from any part of Cambridge.

 |Join us!||Follow @FoMCCambridge|

-8–9 December.
-The weather was kind to us and we gathered on a sunny, fine morning to plant an avenue of 12 dessert cherry trees and one medlar tree in the orchard.
+12 December 2012.
+The weather was kind to us last weekend as we gathered to plant an avenue of 12 dessert cherry trees and one medlar tree in the orchard.
 They are now secured with strong stakes, and hopefully we can all enjoy the fruit before too long, if the birds do not get there first.
 Many thanks to all members who helped with the planting, and to those who generously contributed to the cost of the trees.

 The Cambridge City StreetScene Team is responsible for a wide range of services on the Common including litter picking, grass cutting, graffiti removal and toilet cleaning.
 The Council's Enforcement Team can deal with problems of illegal camping or fires on the Common.
 Trees are the responsibility of the Arboricultural Team.
 They can all be contacted through the Council's Customer Service Centre on 01223 457000 (or 457457 out of office hours).
 It is an offence for anyone to drop litter or allow their dog to foul the Common – bins are provided for the disposal of litter and dog mess.
 Any problems with dogs should be referred to the Dog Warden on 01223 457898.
 Please call the Pinder on 07855 376652 if cattle escape from the Common or fall in the river.